Package Leaflet: Information for the User

 Factors that increase your risk of a blood clot in an artery

-It is essential to note that the risk of a heart attack or stroke due to NuvaRing is very small, but it may increase:
+It is essential to note that the risk of a heart attack or stroke due to NuvaRing is very small, but it can increase:

-If any of the conditions listed above change while you are using NuvaRing, for example, you start smoking, a close relative experiences a blood clot without a known cause, or you gain a lot of weight, inform your doctor.
+If any of the above conditions change while you are using NuvaRing, for example, you start smoking, a close relative experiences a thrombosis without a known cause, or you gain a lot of weight, inform your doctor.

 The following information has been obtained from studies with combined oral contraceptives and may be applicable to NuvaRing.
-There is no information available on the vaginal administration of hormone contraceptives (such as NuvaRing).
+There is no information available on the vaginal administration of contraceptive hormones (such as NuvaRing).

-Cases of breast cancer have been observed with a slightly higher frequency in women using oral contraceptives, but it is unknown whether this is due to treatment.
-For example, it may be that more tumors are found in women using oral contraceptives because they attend medical check-ups more frequently.
+Cases of breast cancer have been observed with a slightly higher frequency in women who use oral contraceptives, but it is not known if this is due to the treatment.
+For example, it may be that more tumors are found in women who use oral contraceptives because they have more frequent medical check-ups.
 This increased frequency decreases gradually after stopping treatment.

 It is essential to examine your breasts regularly and inform your doctor if you notice any lump.
-Inform your doctor if any of your close relatives have had or have breast cancer (see section 2.2 “Warnings and Precautions”).
+Inform your doctor if any close relative has or has had breast cancer (see section 2.2 "Warnings and precautions").

-Rare cases of benign liver tumors and, even more rarely, malignant liver tumors have been reported in women using oral contraceptives.
+Rare cases of benign liver tumors, and even more rarely, malignant liver tumors, have been reported in women who use oral contraceptives.
 Contact your doctor if you have severe and unusual abdominal pain.

-Combined oral contraceptives have been associated with a lower incidence of endometrial cancer (the lining of the uterus) or ovarian cancer.
+In users of the combined pill, it has been observed that there is a lower frequency of endometrial cancer (the tissue that lines the uterus) or ovarian cancer.
 This may also be the case with NuvaRing, but it has not been confirmed.

-The safety and efficacy of NuvaRing have not been established in adolescents under 18 years old.
+The safety and efficacy of NuvaRing in adolescents under 18 years of age have not been established.

-Always inform your doctor about any medications or herbal remedies you are taking.
-Also, inform any doctor, dentist, or pharmacist (or pharmacist) who prescribes another medication that you are using NuvaRing.
-They can inform you if you need to take additional contraceptive measures (for example, use a male condom) and, if necessary, for how long, or if you need to modify the use of the other medication.
+Always inform your doctor about the medications or herbal remedies you are taking.
+Also, inform any doctor or dentist (or pharmacist) who prescribes you another medication that you are using NuvaRing.
+They will be able to inform you if you need to take any complementary contraceptive measures (for example, using male condoms) and if so, for how long, or if you should modify the use of the other medication.

 Some medications